BDDave-Student/Fall2020-CEG3120-ExamReview/README.md

 - push
 - pull
 - clone vs fork
+* Clone from repo as a copy to commit to
+* Fork from repo as a copy for your own repo
 - branch
+* Features
 - checkout
 - merge conflicts
+* Fixing differences from version A to your committing version B
 - stashing
+* Pausing development and storing changes in a hiding folder for you to return to later
 - clean vs reset
 - GitHub issues
+* Communication tool to report requirements, desired features, bugs, etc
 - GitHub pull requests

 ## Linux